Identification in Multiple Treatment Models under Discrete Variation: Setup

-These are the primitives in the sense that our parameters of interest that we want to learn about can be written as functions of them.
-Our analysis allows for a general class of parameters of the form
+Our parameters of interest are functionals of these primitives.
+In particular, our analysis applies to any parameter that can be written as a weighted sum of integrals of the MTRs over specific regions of the unobserved heterogeneity.
+Formally, we consider parameters of the form

-for some known set $\mathcal{L}$, i.e. a weighted sum of integrals of the MTRs, where the weights $w_{d,l|x}$ are assumed to be known or identified functions of $h$, and the integrated areas $\mathcal{U}^{\theta}_{d,l|x}(g)$ are assumed to be able to be written as a union of sets of the form
+where $\mathcal{L}$ is a known index set that we sum across in addition to the covariate value $\mathcal{X}$ and treatment values $\mathcal{D}$, $w_{d,l|x}(h)$ determines the weight each integral receives, and $\mathcal{U}^{\theta}_{d,l|x}(g)$ is the integration region specifying which individuals are included in each weighted average.
+We assume that the weights $w_{d,l|x}(h)$ are known or identified functions of the selection primitives $h$, and the integration regions $\mathcal{U}^{\theta}_{d,l|x}(g)$ can be expressed as a finite union of sets of the form